Russzheng/alertme/README.md

 # alertme

+## Added support for SNKRS shock drop
+Basically it tells you the first product at SNKRS right now.
+And inform you when it changes.

 Script to monitor  for changes in websites and send an email and/or tweet and/or text when one is detected

 requires requests (python -m pip install requests)